kuhurosh/Sitara/readme.md

 ### HOW TO USE IT IN LINUX

-- Open your linux terminal - [Click to Download Repository](https://github.com/parkyrosh/sitara/archive/refs/heads/master.zip)
+- Open your linux terminal
 - Then clone the repository using -- git clone https://github.com/parkyrosh/sitara.git

 ![Screenshot from 2022-02-04 12-44-19](https://user-images.githubusercontent.com/74543153/152487696-ce3e9684-64e7-42b4-8fa4-22f1690ca2ba.png)